Ross65536/adc-middleware/README.md

 - Response fields filtering based on provided token access level
 - Emission of UMA tickets restricted to the fields requested

-You can also checkout a simple [front-end](https://github.com/Ross65536/adc-middleware-frontend) for testing the requests.
+You can also checkout this simple [front-end](https://github.com/Ross65536/adc-middleware-frontend) for testing the access control capabilities of this middleware.

 ## Deployment